mobizt/ESP-Mail-Client/src/README.md

-#### Provide the date and time from second counted from January 1, 1970.
+#### Get the date and time from second counted from January 1, 1970.

 param **`sec`** The seconds from January 1, 1970 00.00.